hartzka/flask-app/README.md

 The project is running at heroku: https://flaskapp12121.herokuapp.com/

+Currently the free heroku dyno hours are used for November, so the application will be running again in December.

 How to run locally:
 run `python app/app.py` to start the application.
 The application should be running at `localhost:5000`